gu-fan/riv.vim/README.rst

 Riv Guide
 ---------

-These features are for documents in a Riv Project, Though some can be used in a document without a project.
+Following features are in documents in a Project.

-They have no full support.
+Some can be used in a document without a project.

 Project
 ~~~~~~~